Brianski187/IParse/IParse/README.txt

 (Linux)
 1:
+Unzip bootstrap in IParse/static/

+2:
 -> pip install Flask, venv, dpkt, pyshark-legacy, json2html, python-pcapng

-2:
+3:
 Get a Shodan API key and add it to the SHODAN_API_KEY variable app.py.

-3:
+4:
 Add a secret key in app.py variable flaskapp.secret_key = '%secret-key%'

-4:
+5:
 Edit the UPLOAD_FOLDER directory to yours in app.py: UPLOAD_FOLDER = '%/root/?/?/?/IParse/uploads/%'

-5:
+6:
 -> cd ../venv
 -> . /bin/activate
 -> cd %project-map%
 -> python app.py

-6:
+7:
 In a browser enter 127.0.0.1:5000 and follow the instructions